IDA-TUBS/MCC/README.md

 : This is a general script for executing the MCC.
 It is not very convenient though as it must be provided with quite a few arguments.
 The use-case specific implementations have more convenient scripts.

 view.py
-: This is the model viewer with wich you can browse exported pickle files interactively.
+: This is the model viewer with which you can browse exported pickle files interactively.

 check_xml.py
 : Checks validity of XML files according to the XSD.